-The Buteline Plumbing System is hygienic, non-toxic and complies with the requirements of AS 4020 – suitability of plumbing and water distribution system products for contact with potable water.
+The Buteline Plumbing System is hygienic, non-toxic and complies with the requirements of AS/NZS 4020 Food Grade Standard – suitability of plumbing and water distribution system products for contact with potable water.

 Buteline can provide a complete non-metallic plumbing system, thus providing water of superior quality.

-The Buteline PB-1 system, unlike copper or de-zincification resistant (DZR) brass, will not corrode and leach harmful and dangerous substances such as arsenic into the potable water.
+The Buteline PB-1 system, unlike copper or some de-zincification resistant (DZR) brass, will not corrode and potentially leach harmful and dangerous substances such as arsenic into the potable water.

 A common and major problem encountered, particularly in “hard” water areas, is the build-up of scale on the internal walls of metal pipes, gradually reducing the internal bore and ultimately restricting flow and reducing water pressure at the faucet.
 This problem is costly and has a dramatic water wasting effect.